Jules Michelet: Death and burials

 Upon his death from a heart attack at Hyères on 9 February 1874, Michelet was interred there.
 At his widow's request, a Paris court granted permission for his body to be exhumed on 13 May 1876 so he could be buried in Paris.

 On 16 May, his coffin arrived for reburial at Le Père Lachaise Cemetery in Paris.
-Michelet's monument there, designed by architect Jean-Louis Pascal, was erected in 1893 through public subscription.
+Michelet's monument was built there, designed by architect Jean-Louis Pascal, was erected in 1893 through public subscription.

-Bequeathment of literary rights
+Bequest of literary rights

-Michelet accorded Athénaïs literary rights to his books and papers before he died, acknowledging the significant role she had in what he published during his later years.
-After winning a court challenge to this bequeathment, Athénaïs retained the papers and publishing rights.
+Michelet bequeathed Athénaïs literary rights to his books and papers before he died, acknowledging the significant role she had in what he published during his later years.
+After winning a court challenge to this bequest, Athénaïs retained the papers and publishing rights.
 A memoirist, she later published several books about her husband and his family based on extracts and journals he had left her.

 Athénaïs bequeathed that literary legacy to Gabriel Monod, a historian who founded the Revue historique journal.
 The historian Bonnie Smith notes the potentially misogynistic effort to discount the contributions of Athénaïs.
 Smith writes: "Michelet scholarship, like other historiographical debates, has taken great pains to establish the priority of the male over the female in writing history."